 *Although heroes, villains, and events of the setting's Golden Age (the late 1930s to the late 1950s) are referenced often during the campaigns, Will never ran a Golden Age specific campaign.

-**Kineto is the big bad of The Silver Age, one of the biggest bads of The Bronze Age (although occasional acted heroically), and the biggest of the big bad of The Age of Chaos (while still sometimes coming off as heroic).
+**Kineto is the big bad of The Silver Age - one of the biggest bads of The Bronze Age (although he occasionally acted heroically) - and THE biggest big bad of The Age of Chaos (while still sometimes coming off as heroic!).

 He is a complex, multi-layered villain with a long history dating back to being a kid Superhero in World War II.
-He has personality, charm, gravitas, and a ton of baggage.
+He has personality, charm, intelligence, gravitas, honor, and a ton of baggage.